coreos/fleet/Documentation/configuration.md

 #### public_ip

 IP address that should be published with the local Machine's state and any socket information.
-If not set, fleet will attempt to detect the IP it should publish based on the machine's IP routing information.
+If not set, fleetd will attempt to detect the IP it should publish based on the machine's IP routing information.

 Default: ""